-AVTEC works closely with representatives of Alaskan industry as well as with apprentices and their employers.
-The RSP Coordinator at AVTEC oversees the admissions of the apprenticeship students – processes applications and payments, and issues verification letters.
-The RSP Coordinator also provides study materials for the apprentice and determines the amount of study hours, grades work assignments and tests, supplies employers with progress reports on their apprentices, and issues Certificates of Completion for apprenticeship levels satisfactorily completed.
+AVTEC works closely with representatives of Alaskan industries as well as with apprentices and their employers.
+The RSP Coordinator at AVTEC oversees the admissions of the apprenticeship students–processes applications and payments, and issues verification letters.
+The RSP Coordinator also provides study materials for the apprentice and determines the number of study hours, graded work assignments and tests, supplies employers with progress reports on their apprentices and issues Certificates of Completion for apprenticeship levels satisfactorily completed.

-The U.S DOL Office of Apprenticeship provides technical assistance to Alaskan industry in the development of apprenticeship training standards and related technical instruction curricula, registration of apprenticeship programs and apprentices, program evaluation and quality assurance, issuance of Certificates of Completion of Apprenticeship, and development of Selection Procedures consistent with Title 29, CFR, Part 30.
+The U.S. Department of Labor Office of Apprenticeship provides technical assistance to Alaskan industries in the development of apprenticeship training standards and related technical instruction curricula, registration of apprenticeship programs and apprentices, program evaluation and quality assurance, issuance of certificates of completion of apprenticeship and development of Selection Procedures consistent with Title 29, CFR, Part 30.

 Enrollment is open throughout the year.
 To enroll in a course, an apprentice/employer must submit an application (available upon request), and pay the cost of tuition, book(s)/tests, and the application fee up-front.
 Students will have one calendar year to complete their coursework material.
 At a 10-month point, students will be sent a letter reminding them of the approaching completion date.

-If a student cannot get all required assignments completed by the scheduled completion date, he/she may request one 6-month extension.
+If a student cannot get all required assignments completed by the scheduled completion date, they may request one 6-month extension.
 The request for the extension, however, must be made before the scheduled completion date.
-The cost for the extension is $150.
+The cost of the extension is $150.
 Students who fail to complete the required assignments or request the extension will be terminated from the program.